Computation and properties of the Epstein zeta function with applications to quantum systems: Introduction

-This work solves the issues discussed above.
-We provide a compact and efficiently computable representation of the Epstein zeta function, based on Crandall's work, along with compact proofs.
-Using this representation, we offer the first rigorous discussion of the symmetries, singularities, and holomorphy of the Epstein zeta function in all its arguments.
-We isolate the singularities of the Epstein zeta function, writing it as a regularised analytic function and a power-law singularity, which allows both for the efficient evaluation of integrals and for exponentially convergent interpolations.
-We create an algorithm for computing the Epstein zeta function and its regularisation in any dimension, for any lattice, and for any choice of real arguments.
-We include a new algorithm and implementation of the incomplete gamma function, which is fast and offers full precision even for negative arguments.
-This algorithm is implemented in \href{https://www.github.com/epsteinlib/epsteinlib}{EpsteinLib}, a first-of-its-kind high-performance C library for computing the Epstein zeta including both a Python and a Mathematica wrapper.
+This work addresses the above challenges.
+We provide a comprehensive account of the analytic properties of the Epstein zeta function and its meromorphic continuation, both in the exponent $\nu\in\mathds C$ and in its vector arguments $\bm x,\bm y$ to subsets of $\mathds C^d$.
+Furthermore, we introduce the regularisation of the Epstein zeta function by decomposing it into a power-law singularity and a holomorphic function in a complex neighbourhood of the elementary cell of the reciprocal lattice.
+We provide a Crandall-like representation for the Epstein zeta function and its regularisation, along with compact proofs.
+Using this representation, we offer the first rigorous discussion of the symmetries, such as the functional equation, singularities, and joint holomorphic extension of the Epstein zeta function in all its arguments.
+Based on Crandall's representation, we create an algorithm for computing the Epstein zeta function and its regularisation in any dimension, for any lattice, and for any choice of real arguments.
+We further include an efficient algorithm and implementation of the incomplete gamma function, which offers full precision even for negative first arguments.
+This algorithm is implemented in \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib}, a first-of-its-kind high-performance C library for computing the Epstein zeta, including bindings to Python, Julia, and Mathematica.
 We benchmark our method using numerous known formulas, obtaining full precision over the complete parameter range.
 Finally, we apply our method to the computation of quantum dispersion relations in spin systems and the evaluation of Casimir energies in quantum field theory.
+The analysis of the properties of the Epstein zeta function, together with the algorithm and its implementation in EpsteinLib, aims to establish the Epstein zeta function as a standard special function.